stephane-caron/pymanoid/doc/src/simulation-environment.rst

 Simulation
 ==========

-The simulation object is both a global environment and a process scheduler.
+The simulation object is both a global environment and a serial process scheduler.
 As an environment, it is passed as argument when calling the :func:`on_tick` functions of child processes, and also contains a number of fields, such as ``dt`` (simulation time step) or ``gravity`` (gravity vector in the world frame).

 .. autoclass:: pymanoid.sim.Simulation
     :members: